 - The Audit and Risk Management Committee (the "Committee") is a standing committee appointed by the board of directors (the "Board") of Alithya Group inc. (the "Company").
-The Committee is established to fulfil applicable public company obligations relating to audit committees and to assist the Board in fulfilling its oversight responsibilities with respect to financial reporting including responsibility to: - (a) oversee the integrity of the Company's financial statements and financial reporting process, including the audit process and the Company's internal accounting controls and procedures and compliance with related legal and regulatory requirements; - (b) oversee the qualifications and independence of the external auditor; - (c) oversee the work of the Company's financial management, internal auditors, if any, and external auditor in these areas; and - (d) provide an open avenue of communication between the external auditor, the internal auditors, if any, the Board and management, as applicable. - In addition, the Committee shall review disclosure on matters related to the Committee and the external auditor to be made in the Company's annual management information circular and other annual and period disclosure documents, in accordance with applicable rules and regulations.
-The Committee is also responsible for assisting the Board in fulfilling its responsibilities relating to any pension matters. - The function of the Committee is oversight.
+The Committee is established to fulfil applicable public company obligations relating to audit committees and to assist the Board in fulfilling its oversight responsibilities with respect to financial reporting including responsibility to: - (a) oversee the integrity of the Company's financial statements and financial reporting system, including the audit process, the Company's internal control over financial reporting and disclosure controls and procedures, and compliance with related legal and regulatory requirements; - (b) oversee the qualifications and independence of the external auditor; - (c) oversee the work of the Company's financial management, internal auditors, if any, and external auditor in these areas; and - (d) provide an open avenue of communication between the external auditor, the internal auditors, if any, the Board and management, as applicable. - In addition, the Committee shall review disclosure on matters related to the Committee and the external auditor to be made in the Company's annual management information circular and other annual and periodic disclosure documents, in accordance with applicable rules and regulations.
+The Committee is also responsible for assisting the Board in fulfilling its responsibilities relating to pension matters, if any. - The function of the Committee is oversight.
 It is not the duty or responsibility of the Committee or its members (i) to plan or conduct audits, (ii) to determine that the Company's financial statements are complete and accurate and are in accordance with generally accepted accounting principles or (iii) to conduct other types of auditing or accounting reviews or similar procedures or investigations.
-The Committee, its Chair and its members are members of the Board of the Company, appointed to the Committee to provide broad oversight of the financial, risk and control related activities of the Company, and are specifically not accountable or responsible for the day to day operation or performance of such activities. - Management is responsible for the preparation, presentation and integrity of the Company's financial statements.
-Management is also responsible for maintaining appropriate accounting and financial reporting principles and policies and systems of risk assessment and internal controls and procedures designed to provide reasonable assurance that assets are safeguarded and transactions are properly authorized, recorded and reported and to assure the effectiveness and efficiency of operations, the reliability of financial reporting and compliance with accounting standards and applicable laws and regulations.
-Management is also responsible for monitoring and reporting on the adequacy and effectiveness of the system of internal controls.
+The Committee, its Chair and its members are members of the Board of the Company, appointed to the Committee to provide broad oversight of the financial, risk and control related activities of the Company, and are not involved nor responsible for the day-to-day operations or performance of such activities. - Management is responsible for the preparation, presentation and integrity of the Company's financial statements.
+Management is also responsible for maintaining appropriate accounting and financial reporting principles and policies, systems of risk assessment, internal control over financial reporting and disclosure controls and procedures designed to provide reasonable assurance (i) that assets are safeguarded and transactions are properly authorized, recorded and reported, (ii) that material information relating to the Company is made known to the Chief Executive Officer and Chief Financial Officer, (iii) that information required to be disclosed by the Company in its annual, interim filings or other reports filed or submitted by it under securities legislation is recorded, processed, summarized and reported within the time periods specified in securities legislation, and (iv) regarding the effectiveness and efficiency of operations, the reliability of financial reporting and compliance with accounting standards and applicable laws and regulations.
+Management is also responsible for testing the effectiveness of the internal control over financial reporting and disclosure controls and procedures annually and reporting on such effectiveness.
 The external auditor is responsible for planning and carrying out an audit of the Company's annual financial statements in accordance with generally accepted auditing standards to provide reasonable assurance that, among other things, such financial statements are in accordance with generally accepted accounting principles.
+Where required pursuant to applicable laws, the external auditor is also responsible for planning and carrying out an audit of the Company's internal control over financial reporting.